Tesla cars available to Uber drivers in London

 Uber customers’ chances of being picked up by a Tesla car have increased after the ride-hailing app secured a partnership with the US manufacturer.

-The agreement means Uber drivers in London will be able to use clean air funds to buy or lease a Tesla car at discounted rates from Wednesday.
+The agreement means Uber drivers in London will be able to use clean air funds to buy or lease a Tesla car from Wednesday.

 Drivers could already use the money to switch to electric vehicles (EVs) made by other manufacturers such as Nissan Hyundai and Kia.